Dara Kass: FemInEM

-COVID-19 work
+COVID-19 Work

 While treating patients in New York City, Kass became infected with the novel coronavirus (SARS-CoV-2).
 When she first began treating coronavirus patients, she sent her children to live with her parents in New Jersey, while dividing up her home with her husband to prevent infecting her family.
 While she was in quarantine recovering from the disease, she continued to advocate for the growing urgency of the situation, noting emergency rooms overwhelmed with patients, shortages of ventilators and personal protective equipment for doctors, and the risks posed to healthcare workers inundated with COVID-19 cases.
 She has also discussed the risk the pandemic poses to healthcare workers' mental health as they will begin making decisions about whom to treat and whom to not treat in light of hospital supply shortages.
 As she began to recover, Kass began virtually consulting with patients using telemedicine technologies.
 During the COVID pandemic, she has appeared regularly as a medical expert on national cable news.

-Kass has been critical of the Trump administration's response to the pandemic, citing inadequate attention paid to the forecasters' projections when they began warning of an emerging crisis in January and a continuing lack of federal oversight and coordination in response to the pandemic.
+Kass was critical of the Trump administration's response to the pandemic, citing inadequate attention paid to the forecasters' projections when they began warning of an emerging crisis in January and a continuing lack of federal oversight and coordination in response to the pandemic.

+Role at HHS

+Kass served in the U.S. Department of Health and Human Services (HHS) as a regional director, in the Office of Intergovernmental and External Affairs from 2021 until 2024.
+During her tenure at HHS, Kass was instrumental in improving public communication strategies around major health initiatives, including the federal response to the COVID-19 pandemic.
+She played a key role in fostering collaborations between government agencies, healthcare professionals, and community organizations to enhance public health education and vaccine outreach.
+Kass leveraged her clinical expertise and public presence to address misinformation and build trust in federal health policies.
+Kass was at HHS when the Dobbs decision came down from the US Supreme Court, and worked on federal policy to protect reproductive health care while still at the agency.

 Advocacy

 Kass is an advocate for the advancement of women in medicine.
 She is a founding member of Time's Up Healthcare, working to root out sexual and gender harassment in medicine.
 She is also the founder and CEO of FemInEM, a blog and conference with a mission of promoting gender equity in emergency medicine since its inception in 2015.
 She has also written about the harassment that women in medicine experience even from their patients in the wake of reports that Les Moonves sexually harassed his physician.
-She also currently serves as the Director of Equity and Inclusion Initiatives at Columbia University Medical Center.
+She also currently serves as the director of equity and inclusion initiatives at Columbia University Medical Center.